ishaanthakur/Conversation_Starter/README.md

-# Chat Backend
+# Conversation Backend
 ### Overview

-Chat Backend Rest API project with basic security implementation and persistence via a relational Database.
+Chat/conversation Backend Rest API project with basic security implementation and persistence via a relational Database.
 This supports multiple message format for communication such as Text, Image and Video.

 ### How to run it